jsambruce/ospf-multiarea-lab/README.md

 # OSPF Lab Documentation

-This lab demonstrates OSPF multi-area design, virtual link recovery, stub areas, and redistribution between OSPF and EIGRP.
-All configurations were tested and verified with `show ip route` and connectivity checks.
+In this project, I built a multi-area OSPF lab to simulate how large enterprise networks manage routing.
+The goal was to go beyond a simple single-area setup and explore real design challenges such as:

+connecting non-backbone areas with a virtual link,

+reducing routes using summarization,

+blocking external LSA with stub area configs, and

+exchanging routes between OSPF and EIGRP through redistribution.

+Each section highlights the problem, the configuration applied, and the routing changes before and after implementation.

 ---